ioTactile/ioTactile/README.md

 I am a Web Developer from France.

-- :telescope: I'm a Web Developer and I work mainly with Vue, Typescript et NodeJS.
+- :telescope: I'm a Web Developer and I work mainly with Vue, Typescript and NodeJS.

 - :seedling: I love discovering new things around tech and hardware.